dotintent/react-native-ble-plx/.github/ISSUE_TEMPLATE/project_setup.md

 ### Context

 Please provide any relevant information about your setup.
 This is important in case the issue is not reproducible except for under certain conditions.
+Both JS and platform logs can be enabled via [setLogLevel](https://polidea.github.io/react-native-ble-plx/#blemanagersetloglevel) function call.

 * Library version: X.Y.Z
 * Platform: Android/iOS.
 * Platform logs (logcat/XCode):
 * JS logs:
+* Contents of the `package.json` file: